hadiasadat/hadiasadat/README.md

 # Hi, I'm Hadia 👋

-I’m a Junior Data Analyst, working on hands-on projects focused on real-world data, operational challenges, and actionable insights.
+I have completed a part-time Master’s degree in Business Data Analysis at Talent Garden Italy, as well as an additional Data Analysis course at Sistech (Italy).
+I am a Junior Data Analyst working on hands-on projects focused on real-world data, operational challenges, and actionable insights.
 I use data analysis and visualization to support decision-making and translate complex data into clear, business-focused insights.
-I have completed a part-time Master in Business Data Analysis, strengthening my analytical, SQL, and data visualization skills.

-## 🔎 What I’m focusing on now
 - Exploratory Data Analysis (EDA) and data storytelling
 - SQL for analytics (joins, CTEs, window functions)
 - Building dashboards, KPI reports, and business insights with Power BI